It's not possible for repairs to be carried out everywhere at the same time, meaning repairs have to be prioritised using a risk-based approach.

 We also carry out annual programmes of road marking renewals, surface dressing, surface treatments, resurfacing, patching and slurry sealing of footways.

-These types of programmes and cyclic maintenance are all forms of planned work - more information about these can be found on our Roadworks page.
+These types of programmes and cyclic maintenance are all forms of planned work - more information about these can be found on our Roadworks in Suffolk page.